barryquinn1/msbvar/README.md

 msbvar
 ======

 I will try to support the msbvar R package.
-For the moment I am underqualifed to understand all the things inside it, but will try :) For the moment I have corrected small error in summary.BSVAR function.
+For the moment I am underqualifed to understand all the things inside it, but will try :) Just now I have corrected small error in summary.BSVAR function with absent parameter p.

 You may install package
 ```R